A residential substance abuse treatment group holding hands in a meeting.

 • It helps residents determine whether they are truly committed to the recovery process before they enter treatment.

-3. Appropriate separation of family members
+3. Residential treatment provides appropriate separation of family members

 We often observe in our substance abuse treatment programs that family members and substance users are usually at odds with each other when the treatment process begins.
 Though the substance user is usually the one that family members initially feel is “the problem,” family members are often surprised after a few weeks when they discover that they have fears, guilt, and resentments of their own.